HumanCellAtlas/query-service/README.md

 the [Aegea](https://github.com/kislyuk/aegea) package, for example: `aegea logs /aws/lambda/dcpquery-api-dev --start-time=-15m` (this is what `make get_logs` runs).

+#### Troubleshooting

+For more help troubleshooting failures in the system, run `scripts/trace.py` and follow the instructions.

 #### Metric dashboards for core DCP deployments

 You can view metric dashboards for each deployment stage at the links below